kienstra/progress-indicator/README.md

 This format is taken from Kent C. Dodd's [courses](https://epicreact.dev).

+## What will you learn?

+How to create a content block in WordPress.

 ## What should you know first?

 Only the basics of React.
 The first 12 lessons in [The Beginner's Guide To React](https://egghead.io/courses/the-beginner-s-guide-to-react) should look familiar.